How To Install A DIY Slat Wall | Easy Modern Accent Wall Idea

 Using an extra wood slat as the spacer between boards on the wall makes this so easy!
 You just turn the extra wood slat sideways and hold it up against the most recently attached slat.
 This will be your spacer.

-Grab your next wood slat and hold it flush up to your spacer and nail into place!
+Grab your next wood slat and hold it flush up to your spacer and nail it into place!
 It’s seriously that easy!

 The thickness of the plywood is 3/4″ so once you turn the slat on its side to use as a spacer, that will be the distance between the boards on the slat wall.